Simouse/lrparser/README.md

 ### For large inputs

+This tool is not a suitable choice for extremely large inputs, for the result can not be easily observed.
+If you still want to use it against large inputs, continue reading.

 For very large test sequences, you can use `--step` flag to disable memory cache of all input characters (, which is normally unnecessary given the purpose of this tool).

 For very large grammars, the result is almost impossible to observe.
-I tested my tool against ANSI-C grammar (which is not a LALR(1) grammar), and found hundreds of DFA states have been generated.
+I tested my tool against C89 grammar, and found hundreds of DFA states had been generated.
 Chances are that `dot` will freeze when you try to visualize the graph.

-### State differences from Bison

-It seems that Bison defines an augmented production for each grammar.
-For example, for simple grammar `S -> a`, Bison sees two productions: `S' -> S; S -> a`.
-So it may have a few more states than some online tools.
-Besides, when state `S' -> S •` is reached, Bison has to shift the pseudo end token, as if the state is `S' -> S • <end>`.
-Since my tool uses an augmented grammar, but does not have a pseudo end token, the LALR push-down automaton should have exactly one less state than Bison.
+And for C89 grammar on my machine, it takes the LR(1) parser about 3 seconds to finish.
+This is because the program generates gv files and a step file, along with stdout.
+Although you can redirect the output to `/dev/null` (In ` cmd.exe` on Windows, use `> nul` instead), these strings are still calculated, so it won't save much time (but it will be faster than displaying the output in console).
+Compared with the LR(1) parser, other parsers are much faster.

+### Why does your program detect conflicts in C language (ANSI-89) ?

+You probably used one of yacc files online and test it with `bison`.
+Those yacc files define extra rules to gain conflict resolutions, so they are not pure LR.
+After removing those rules, `bison` will find conflicts as well.